SherwinBenjamin/trafficAIproject/README.md

 ### 4) Complete information and specifications are written in the pdf named Documentation.

 ### 5) Contibutors-
-Aryan Garg & Kartik Aggarwal
+Shreya Khera & Aditi Goel